 For example, a subject assaults a victim, which is a crime.
 If the facts of the case indicate that the offender was motivated to commit the offense because of his bias against the victim's race, sexual orientation, etc., the assault is then also classified as a hate/bias crime.
-There were no reported hate crimes for 2012, 2013, and 2014.
+There was one (1) reported Hate Crime in 2013 at a Non-Campus Location, Everett Community College, for destruction/damage or vandalism of property related to an ethnicity/national original bias.